dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

         hgn_pyhop.declare_operators('cargo', unload)

-Both rewrites make the `unload` action harder to understand, and neither of them satisfies the requirement that in HGN planning algorithms such as GDP and Godel, `unload` must be relevant for *both* goals.
+Both rewrites make the `unload` action harder to understand -- and neither of them makes `unload` relevant for *both* goals, as it would be in GDP and Godel.
 To accomplish this in HGNpyhop, I think something like the following might work, though I haven't tested it to make sure:

     def unload(state, arg1, arg2):
         if is_a(arg1,'container') and is_a(arg2,'loc'):